 13) Work to earn the trust of your customers

 This point is so important that we wrote an entire article dedicated to it in the past (so check that out if you want a more extensive breakdown of this idea).
 As you may already know, having happy and loyal customers will take you a long way as far as business is concerned because word-of-mouth advertising is still the best form there is.
 From providing helpful customer support to making things right when problems arise (if they ever do), doing all of these things consistently will make people come back again later on down the road.
 Don’t put too much pressure on yourself, though; just start small with some simple steps and build upon those over time.
+Another Option is to provide easy delivery options to your end customers.
+Stowfly, a network of shops and stores that offers out-of-home delivery options as well.
+Orders are safely received and handed over to your end customers avoiding the problems of missed deliveries and missing packages USPS.

 And there you have it!
 Hopefully, all of these tips will help your eCommerce store grow and improve daily, not to mention that they may help you avoid some potential pitfalls along the way.
 Granted, some are more important than others, so don’t worry too much about every single one of them if you can’t accomplish everything at once, okay?
 All we’re saying is that doing things this way makes sense for most businesses, so try to follow the advice given here as best as possible.